prim011/CPP-Examples/README.md

 Output is the executable `myexample` generated after the build.

 ## Using *Actions* in gitHub to compile and test
 A `.yml` file has been created under the usual repository place for actions, under `./github/workflows/..`.
-See file in here [cmake-single-platform.yml](/.github/workflows/cmake-single-platform.yml)
+See file here [cmake-single-platform.yml](/.github/workflows/cmake-single-platform.yml)

 Use the Action to compile and test in CI (i.e. triggered at each commit/push)

+## Contributing
+Feel free to contribute in respect to the [Individual CLA](<./Individual CLA.md>)

 ## Getting in touch
 We would love to hear from you.
 If you fancy the code and would like to improve it feel free to raise a bug or get in contact with me, Francesco Fiaschi at *prim011@yahoo.com*